kunal12krishna/Pro-Tic-Tac-Toe/README.md

 # tictactoe-pro

 A simple, local two-player Tic-Tac-Toe demo.
-This README is a short, no-frills description you can drop next to `tictactoe-pro.html`.

 ## What it is